topherjn/Capstone/README.md

 Type a number to perform one of the above tasks, 0 to exit:
 ```

 The menu module contains methods to execute each option.
+There is also a [utility module](./utils.py) to handle a couple of common tasks in this application: converting dates to TIMEIDs and restricting user input to whole numbers.

 #### Data Analysis and Visualization

+Using Microsoft [Power BI](https://https://www.microsoft.com/en-us/power-platform/products/power-bi/), we conducted several analyses of the data:

+1.

 #### Functional Requirements - LOAN Application Dataset